 In this paper, we analyse the driving forces that constrain carbon sink growth and investigate the potential of AU in offsetting these factors using Shandong Province, China (Fig. 1) as a case study.
 Shandong Province, which is bordered by the Bohai Sea and the Yellow Sea, has a long coastline accounting for 1/6 of the total coastline of China (Jiao et al., 2021).
 As China's most important mariculture location (Zhao et al., 2022), Shandong Province accounts for 27.28% (2020 base) of the country's mariculture algae production (SFSY, 2021).
 Moreover, multiple AU field experiments conducted in Shandong Province analysed the specific enhancement effect of AU application, which provided the necessary technical parameters for predicting the potential of AU (Fan et al., 2019; Lin et al., 2019).

-Our study is therefore distinct from previous studies by (a) decomposing production, a factor that leads to a decline in the annual growth rates of carbon sinks and nutrient removal in recent years, into yield and area; (b) estimating the potential of AU to offset the loss of carbon sinks and nutrient removal caused by negative drivers; and (c) exploring the upper limits of AU potential.
-This study can thus inform a new technology pathway for increasing carbon sinks and mitigating seawater eutrophication, which can contribute to policy and management decisions to address climate change and marine pollution.
+72 Our study is distinct from previous studies by (a) decomposing production, a factor that leads to a decline in the annual 73 growth rates of carbon sinks and nutrient removal in recent years, into yield and area; (b) estimating the potential of AU 74to enhance the yield and subsequently offset the loss of carbon sinks and nutrient removal caused by negative drivers; 75 and (c) exploring the upper limits of AU potential.
+Our research thus identifies previously unaddressed limiting factors in 76 carbon sink growth and nutrient removal, which can be used to develop more targeted policies aimed at reversing the 77 resulting negative impacts.
+Meanwhile, this study informs a new technology pathway for increasing carbon sinks and 78 mitigating seawater eutrophication, i.e. applying AU, which can broaden the spectrum of policy and management tools 79 to address climate change and marine pollution.
+Our findings also suggest that enhancing mariculture algae derived carbon 80 sinks and nutrient removal is a complex and systematic work that requires consideration of multiple influencing factors 81 and their positive and negative effects.